v3ai/qcom/README.md

-# Quick commiter and pusher for git
+# Quick commiter and pusher for git to github/other repo hosting services
 ---

 ### how to use